 Nordic Joint Committee for Agricultural and Food Research (NKJ) was established in 1965 as a coordinating body for the research councils within the agricultural sector in Denmark, Sweden, Norway, Finland and Iceland.

 NKJs main stakeholders are the Nordic Council of Ministers, the national research councils and the national ministries responsible for agricultural and food research, as well as Nordic researchers within agriculture, forestry, food and fishery.

-Sweden holds the presidency during 2014-2017.
+Norway holds the presidency during 2018-2021.
 The NKJ Chairmanship rotates between the Nordic countries for a period of four years.
 The members of NKJ are appointed by the Nordic national research councils and ministries responsible for agriculture and food research.

 More about NKJ: